Abandoned Novel: Dynamatized Today (1980)

 The fellahin and the elites are thus interlinked and symbiotic species, the elites rising from the slumbering powerhouses of the commonality . . .
 The elites do not decline back into the commonality or fellahin (for the movement is always in the other direction).
 They do not fall back into that fructifying 'ocean' of people and potential people.
 Instead of that, they wither away and die.

-That reversal connects to Lafferty’s law of intellectual constancy and to his idea of occult compensation.
+That historiographic reversal connects to Lafferty’s law of intellectual constancy and to his idea of occult compensation.
 In the abandoned novel, the Elite cannot integrate with the masses.
 Hybridization produces sterile mules.
-The Elite, therefore, depend on a fragile cycle in which they arise from the Fellahin and are eventually replaced.
+The Elite, therefore, depend on a parasitic cycle in which they arise from the Fellahin and are eventually replaced.
 The result is a trap: the awakening of the Fellahin entails the death of the Elite.
 That equilibrium is threatened by technological disruptions that could allow the masses to awaken without requiring the ruling class’s extinction.

 It’s a shame Lafferty didn’t finish the book; for anyone who casts a wary eye on elites—left and right alike—its political suggestiveness is obvious.